-McCormack et al (2017) investigated the short term tidal variability during the SSWs of January 2010 and January 2013 using

-- 305 high altitude Navy Global Environmental Model (NAVGEM) data in the mesosphere and lower thermosphere region.
-NAVGEM is the result of assimilation of middle atmospheric data from nine meteor radar stations and other satellite instruments, including SABER on board TIMED satellite.
-Their results show a reduction in the semi-diurnal amplitude before the onset of the SSW and an increase after the event, peaking 10-14 days later.
-Short term tidal variability has also been deduced using data from a Sodium Lidar and simultaneous SABER retrievals and TIME-GCM results in the mesosphere and - 310 lower thermosphere (Liu et al., 2007).
-They found large tidal variability which could be the result of interactions with the planetary waves.
-The migrating diurnal tidal amplitude was modulated by the planetary wave of 5-7 day period.
+McCormack et al. (2017) investigated the short-term tidal variability during the SSWs of January 2010 and January 2013 using high-altitude Navy Global Environmental Model (NAVGEM) data in the mesosphere and lower thermosphere region.
+NAVGEM is the result of the assimilation of middle atmospheric data from nine meteor radar stations and other satellite instruments, including SABER onboard the TIMED satellite.
+The results show a reduction in the semi-diurnal amplitude before the onset of the SSW and an increase after the event, peaking 10-14 d later.
+Short-term tidal variability has also been deduced using data from a sodium lidar as well as simultaneous SABER retrievals and TIME-GCM results in the mesosphere and lower thermosphere (Liu et al., 2007).
+Liu et al. (2007) found large tidal variability which could be the result of interactions with planetary waves.
+The migrating diurnal tidal amplitude was modulated by the planetary wave of 5-7 d period.
 Such interactions are worth studying in the future using COSMIC data by considering travelling planetary waves to obtain more insights into the tidal variability.
-Unfortunately, the altitude coverage of COSMIC is only up to the stratopause and thus tidal characteristics cannot be extracted for altitudes above 45 to 50 km.
-However, the current study clearly establishes the fact that
+Unfortunately, the altitude coverage of COSMIC is only up to the stratopause, and thus tidal characteristics cannot be extracted for altitudes above 45 to 50 km.
+However, the current study clearly establishes the fact that with COS-MIC data short-term tidal variability can be obtained in combination with a consideration of the aliasing involved.
+The following may thus be concluded from the current study.

-- 315 with COSMIC data short term tidal variability can be obtained in combination with consideration of the aliasing involved.
-The following may thus be concluded from the current study. - 1.
-COSMIC data is better suited for tidal studies than along track observations from a single satellite due to better phase sampling of tides and waves; however, due to the lack of altitude coverage the studies are confined only to the lower stratosphere. - 320 2.
-The migrating diurnal tide (DW1) is found to maximise at 30 km over the equator its seasonal variation in latitude is attributed to the excitation of more than one tidal mode in the troposphere.
+- 1. COSMIC data are better suited for tidal studies than along-track observations from a single satellite due to better phase sampling of tides and waves; however, due to the lack of altitude coverage the studies are confined to the lower stratosphere. - 2.
+The migrating diurnal tide (DW1) is found to maximise at 30 km over the Equator; its seasonal variation in latitude is attributed to the excitation of more than one tidal mode in the troposphere.
 The vertical wavelength is of the order of 25 km. - 3.
-A stationary planetary wave of wave number one (SPW1) peaks in the winter hemisphere over high latitudes with a vertical wavelength of 50-60 km at 65°N. It exhibits a strong ~60 day variability which was not observed earlier in SABER - 325 studies.

-- 4. DS0 and DW2 components are relatively small and only present intermittently in the high latitude middle atmosphere COSMIC analysis.
+A stationary planetary wave of wavenumber 1 (SPW1) peaks in the winter hemisphere over high latitudes with a vertical wavelength of 50-60 km at 65° N. It exhibits a strong $\sim 60$ d variability which was not observed earlier in SABER studies. - DS0 and DW2 components are relatively small and only present intermittently in the high-latitude middle atmosphere COSMIC analysis.
 Most of the peaks seem to be appearing due to aliasing. - 5.
-Aliasing is significantly reduced when data is analysed over $\pm 10$ days using COSMIC data.
-However, it still exists and the numerical experiments performed in the current study show that DS0 and DW2 components arise when there is a rapid - change in the SPW1 amplitude over time.
-Similar aliasing into DW1 component is prominently observed when there is a rapid change in the mean temperature, particularly in the high latitudes. - 6.
-These exercises indicate that at the time of the SSW in January 2010, the peaks observed in DW1, as well as DS0 and DW2, are likely a manifestation of the aliasing effects involved in satellite data analysis, and that they may not be geophysical.
-Analyses of satellite data needs to be done extremely carefully when identifying the various tidal components - and their characteristics.
+Aliasing is significantly reduced when data are analysed over $\pm 10$ d using COSMIC data.
+However, it still exists, and the numerical experiments performed in the current study show that DS0 and DW2 components arise when there is a rapid change in the SPW1 amplitude over time.
+Similar aliasing into the DW1 component is prominently observed when there is a rapid change in the mean temperature, particularly in the high latitudes. - 6.
+These exercises indicate that at the time of the SSW in January 2010, the peaks observed in DW1, as well as DS0 and DW2, are likely a manifestation of the aliasing effects involved in satellite data analysis and that they may not be geophysical.
+Analyses of satellite data need to be done extremely carefully when identifying the various tidal components and their characteristics.

-It is thus concluded that nonlinear interactions are not a very important source of generation of nonmigrating tides in the winter high latitude stratosphere.
+It is thus concluded that non-linear interactions are not a very important source for the generation of non-migrating tides in the winter high-latitude stratosphere.

-Code Availability

-340 The codes are prepared in IDL and can be supplied on request.
+Code availability.
+The codes are prepared in IDL and can be supplied on request.